Banner: What's in demand?

 Health care

-Employment in health care rose by 54,000 jobs in March.
+Employment in health care rose by 62,000 jobs in May, higher than the average monthly gain of 44,000 over the prior 12 months.
 Most of the new jobs were in ambulatory health care services, hospitals, and nursing and residential care facilities.

 While most healthcare provider jobs require specific training, licenses, or certifications, you can get started as a certified nursing assistant with a few months of training (find a certified nursing assistant training program in your area; they generally last from 4 to 12 weeks).
 Other openings for people new to health care are in customer service positions or administrative jobs at all levels.